Pylons/pyramid/docs/narr/security.rst

 ========

 :app:`Pyramid` provides an optional, declarative, security system.
-Security in :app:`Pyramid`, unlike many systems, cleanly and explicitly separates authentication and authorization.
+Security in :app:`Pyramid` is separated into authentication and authorization.
+The two systems communicate via :term:`principal` identifiers.
 Authentication is merely the mechanism by which credentials provided in the :term:`request` are resolved to one or more :term:`principal` identifiers.
-These identifiers represent the users and groups in effect during the request.
-Authorization then determines access based on the :term:`principal` identifiers, the :term:`view callable` being invoked, and the :term:`context` resource.
+These identifiers represent the users and groups that are in effect during the request.
+Authorization then determines access based on the :term:`principal` identifiers, the requested :term:`permission`, and a :term:`context`.

 The :app:`Pyramid` authorization system can prevent a :term:`view` from being invoked based on an